|

 remained unchanged.
 Participating in NATO Operation RENDEZVOUS from March 15 -

-Naples, Genoa, and LaSpezia), Algeria (Algiers and Oran), Sicily (Augusta),
+and LaSpezia), Algeria (Algiers and Oran), Sicily (Augusta), Greece (Rhodes and

-1700 on a Sunday, the ships were conducting side-by-side transfer of materials
+replenishment ship, USS Kankakee, AO-39.
+Occurring in the Aegean Sea at 1700 on a Thursday, the ships were conducting side-by-side transfer of materials

 in rough seas.
 Swells were reported to be about 15 feet between the ships.
 Upon

-casting off the last securing lines, the Great Sitkin began a sharp starboard
+casting off the last securing lines, the Kankakee began a sharp starboard

 turn.
 This caused her port stern area to sideswipe the Midway's aft starboard